SpencerCDixon/spencercdixon.github.io/source/blog/2016-01-12-setting-up-testing-in-react.html.markdown

 module.exports = config;
 ```

-In order for babel to do its job properly we need to tell it what `presets` we
+In order for babel to do its job properly we need to tell it which `presets` we
 want to use.
 Let's go ahead and install the React and ES6 presets since we're
 going to need those: